karolispx/golang-rh-todo/README.md

 1. GoLang application is hosted on **Openshift** and on **AWS EC2 Instance** (as a backup).
 2. PostgreSQL database is hosted on **AWS RDS**.
 3. API documentation is currently hosted on **Swagger Hub** (https://app.swaggerhub.com/apis/karolispx/golang-rh-todo/1.0.0-oas3/) and can be used for making all API calls that are available in the application.
 More information contained in links below.
+4. VueJS application has been built to be used with this application.
+VueJS application is currently hosted on AWS S3 bucket and can be viewed here: http://vue-rh-todo.s3-website-eu-west-1.amazonaws.com
+    - Codebase can be found here: https://github.com/karolispx/vue-rh-todo
+    - **This VueJS application has been put together very quickly, it's nowhere near being good enough to be used in production. **
 ---

 ## Application's Structure: